Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy: Results and Evaluation

 \section{Results and Evaluation}

-First, we compare our denoising performance against several baselines, including both classic and deep single-image and multi-image denoisers.
-Next, we evaluate our denoising and uncertainty prediction as a function of the number of measurements, demonstrating the advantages of multi-image denoising for both image quality and predicted uncertainty.
+We evaluate our denoising and uncertainty prediction on an experimental dataset of confocal and two-photon measurements (FMD dataset) as well as a custom multiphoton dataset (MPM dataset).
+First, we evaluate our denoiser's performance as a function of the number of measurements.
+We show that our uncertainty prediction can help pinpoint a model hallucination that disappears once more measurements are utilized.
 Finally, we evaluate our uncertainty-driven adaptive acquisition technique, testing the performance against single and multi-image acquisition and quantifying the time and light-dose benefits.